 I think it is a good thing to move away from synthetic petroleum and coal tar derived ingredients.
 As I mentioned earlier, greenwashing is a problem and people need to be aware that not all so-called natural skin care companies are faithfully using natural ingredients.

-Australia is the home of a wide variety of natural ingredients.
+Australia is the home to a wide variety of natural ingredients.
 Which of these would you like to see used more widely in skincare?

 Sunscreen?
 What in your opinion should people look out for in sunscreen?
 We all need to slip, slop, slap but unfortunately not all SPFs are made equal.